Lucy Oswald

 What opportunities and support can you expect?

-- A network of mentors both within pulsar science and at the University of Southampton.
+• A network of mentors both within pulsar science and at the University of Cambridge.

 How to apply

-Full details of how to apply are available on the Southampton Astronomy Group PhD webpage: www.astro.soton.ac.uk/postgrad.html
+Full details of eligibility requirements, funding and how to apply are available on the Cambridge Astrophysics webpage: www.astro.phy.cam.ac.uk/gradresearch

 Get in touch by email if you have any questions!